finanalyst/raku-pod-render/README.md

 ----
 Intended

-*  to be a plugin replacement for original Pod::To::HTML and to pass all its tests.
+*  to be a plugin replacement for the original (legacy) Pod::To::HTML and to pass all its tests.

 *  to use Templates for all output (legacy Pod::To::HTML hard codes HTML)